Concrete house on a Mediterranean cliff at golden hour

 Bentota, Sri Lanka

-Lunuganga — Geoffrey Bawa's Estate
+Lunuganga — Geoffrey Bawa's Country Estate

 Architect

-Geoffrey Bawa
+Geoffrey Bawa (1948–1998)

 From

-$340/ night
+$495/ night

 Nesjavellir, Iceland